 Aside from these specific technical requirements, other example considerations include:

 - The projected training time needed for complete adoption,

 - User accommodation capacity.

-Don’t settle for whichever software package boasts the longest list of features.
+Don’t settle for a software package just because it boasts the longest list of features.
 No app is perfect out of the box, so no matter what field you’re in or how flexible your needs may be, there will come a time when you have to make changes to the way your marketing automation tools function.
 Picking an option that fights you every step of the way could mean you end up wasting valuable effort.

 You have a list of marketing automation vendors meeting your requirements, now it’s time to compare them!
 In many cases, your shortlist is still a relatively long one, so it doesn’t make sense to bring in each option for a demo.

-Just a reminder here to think about whether the marketing automation platforms you’re considering serve any or all of the following objectives: lead generation, demand generation, campaign management, inbound/outbound marketing, lead management, lead nurturing, lead scoring, crm software integration, sales enablement, customer engagement and more.
+Just a reminder to think about whether the marketing automation platforms you’re considering serve any or all of the following objectives: lead generation, demand generation, campaign management, inbound/outbound marketing, lead management, lead nurturing, calculating lead scores, crm software integration, sales enablement, customer engagement and more.